wso2/docs-ei/en/micro-integrator/docs/setup/deployment/deploying_wso2_ei.md

     pool_options.maxWait = 60000
     pool_options.testOnBorrow = true
     ```

+!!!
+Note
+    RDBMS-based coordination needs the system time of each node to be synchronized.
+Having them not synchronized will lead to unexpected behaviors.
+Please refer [EI_1758](https://github.com/wso2/docs-ei/issues/1758) for one of possible issues.

 ### Node ID

 The node ID is a unique identifier, which is used to identify a node within the cluster.
 This is useful in situations where certain requests need to be routed to the server node based on the node ID.
 For example, <b>scheduled tasks</b> should only run in specific nodes.